EMCC European Monitoring Centre on Change

 The term NEET is used to describe young people who are not engaged in any form of employment, education or training.
 The term has come into the policy debate in recent years due to disproportionate impact of the recession on young people (under 30 years old).
 The unemployment rate for those under thirty is nearly double the average rate.

 Those with low levels of education are three times more likely to be NEET than those with third-level education.
 The risk is 70% higher for young people from an immigration background than nationals while having a disability or health issue is also a strong risk factor.

 Rates of NEETs across Europe

-Some 14 million young people are not in employment, education or training across the EU as a whole.
-However rates vary widely from from around 5.5% of 15-24 year olds in the Netherlands to 22.7% in Italy.
+In 2011, some 14 million young people under the age of 30 years were not in employment, education or training across the EU as a whole.
+However, rates vary widely from around 5.5% of 15-24 year olds in the Netherlands to 22.7% in Italy.